+where \( \mathcal{T} \) denotes the number of quantiles.
+For the purpose of this research, we chose quantiles that represent broad ranging characteristics of a distribution, including quartiles and deciles as well as more fine grained intervals at the lower and upper end of the distribution to capture heavy tails.
+The quantiles used in this research can be found in \ref{app:qunats}.

-For this task, we utilize Long Short-Term Memory (LSTM) networks, a type of recurrent neural network (RNN) \cite{lstm-prime} that are well-suited for sequential data modeling due to their ability to capture long-term dependencies and are less prone to issues such as vanishing gradients.
-Unlike many other time-series models, LSTMs can flexibly handle variable-length sequences, making them appropriate for our task as we want a variable amount of sequence lengths.
+For this task, we use long- and short-term memory (LSTM) networks, a type of recurrent neural network (RNN) \cite{lstm-prime}, which are well suited for sequential data modeling due to their ability to capture long-term dependencies and are less prone to issues such as vanishing gradients.
+LSTMs maintain two states at each time step: the cell state \( \vec{c}_t \) and the hidden state \( \vec{h}_t \), which are updated using gating mechanisms.
+In addition there are the input and output gates, \( \vec{i}_t \) and \( \vec{o}_t \), respectively.
+Specifically, the updates are governed by the equations:

+where \( \sigma(\cdot) \) and \( \tanh(\cdot) \) are the activation functions of the sigmoid and hyperbolic tangent, respectively, and \( \odot \) denotes the multiplication of elements.
+Unlike many other time-series models, LSTMs can flexibly handle variable-length sequences, making them appropriate for our task as we are working with a variable number of sequence lengths.

-Following the methodology outlined in \cite{dist-pred}, we adopt a two-stage approach to predict the distribution of future log returns.
+Loosely following the methodology outlined in \cite{dist-pred}, we adopt a two-stage approach to estimate the distribution of future log returns.